|

 As noted above, there is a limitation to the

-as those inside another code like the initial [Open Style] code
+those inside another code like the initial [Open Style] code --

 "You cannot use Find and Replace to find

-(such as the initial [Open Style] code in a document or template)
+the initial [Open Style] code in a document or template) or inside text variables (a

-code.
-These are limitations of the program, at least for
+These are limitations of the program, at least for recent versions of

-recent versions of it.
-You will have to edit the [Style] or [Delay]
+it.
+You will have to edit the [Style] or [Delay] code by

-code by double-clicking on the code in Reveal Codes to edit it."
+double-clicking on the code in Reveal Codes to edit it."
+[Ed.-

-[Ed.- Or, use a macro to edit the [Style] code as in the
+Or, use a macro to edit the [Style] code as in the example below.
+Note

-example below.
-Note that the macro method cannot be used to edit
+that the macro method cannot be used to edit a [Delay] code.]

-is a demonstration macro that edits the current document's initial
+a demonstration macro that edits the current document's initial [Open

-[Open Style] code to add a [Footer A] inside it that, in turn,
+Style] code to add a [Footer A] inside it that, in turn, contains the

 The macro can be assigned to a menu, toolbar,